-The Commission is satisfied that the draft Rule is likely to contribute to the National Electricity Market (NEM) objective, and that it therefore satisfies the Rule Making Test, by contributing to a more rapid completion of reports into operating incidents, and therefore to address issues affecting the security and reliability of the electricity system.
+The Commission is satisfied that the Rule is likely to contribute to the National Electricity Market (NEM) objective, and that it therefore satisfies the Rule Making Test, by contributing to a more rapid completion of reports into operating incidents, and therefore to address issues affecting the security and reliability of the electricity system.

-Accordingly, the Commission has determined that, subject to further comments from persons as part of the second round consultation, it intends to make a Rule to address the issue raised in the proposal.
-This Draft Rule Determination sets out the reasons of the Commission in accordance with the requirements of the National Electricity Law.
+Accordingly, the Commission has determined to make a Rule to address the issue raised in the proposal.
+This Final Rule Determination sets out the reasons of the Commission in accordance with the requirements of the National Electricity Law.